Carrie8348/pt4-djangoblog/README.md

 ## About CrossfitBox.48

-This is a blog owns by the owner of CrossfitBox.48.
+This is the 4th portfolio of Code Institute Full Stack Software Development.
+This is a site created for crossiftbox.48.

 **Contents**